 - Enduring Power of Attorney (EPA).
 As long as it was signed before 1st October 2007, these were the predecessors to the Property & Financial Affairs Lasting Power of Attorney.
 You could appoint 1 or more people to act as financial attorney for you under circumstances you decide when making the EPA.
 They are still potentially valid, but were usually set up to be used only when Mental Capacity has been lost, at which point they need to be registered with the Office of the Public Guardian.
 If they are not restricted to use only when capacity has been lost, then they can act as a General Power of Attorney beforehand, with your permission (or potentially without if you don’t have them stored, for example, by our Peace of Mind Service.

 - Lasting Power of Attorney Property and Financial Affairs (Finance LPA): the modern version of the Enduring Power of Attorney, and much more widely recognised these days.
 In essence, they cover pretty much every type of financial or property-related decision (with one major hitch).
 They are very tricky documents, and they have no legal validity until they have been registered by the Office of the Public Guardian.
 If you are planning to be seriously ill or have an accident allow, at the very least, 3 months to get Lasting Powers of Attorney in place!

 What is the problem with Finance LPAs?

 They don’t cover Welfare matters, so whilst they will allow you to pay (for example) Care Home Fees – your family attorneys will have NO CHOICE over which care home you are put in – that will be decided by Social Services.
-If the family don’t agree – TOUGH – unless you have set up:
+If the family doesn’t agree – TOUGH – they have no rights – unless you have set up:

 There are a number of reasons why you might need someone to make decisions for you or act on your behalf: